-In [32], Patrick Le Boeuf presented an analysis about the usage of FRBRoo for modeling performing art descriptions as linked data, proposing several patterns and solutions.
-In [15, 17], a study about the mapping of FRBRoo structures and concepts to Europeana EDM has been proposed.
+In [Le Boeuf, 2012], Patrick Le Boeuf presented an analysis about the usage of FRBRoo for modelling performing art descriptions as linked data, proposing several patterns and solutions.
+In [Doerr et al., 2013], [Doerr et al., 2010], a study about the mapping of FRBRoo structures and concepts to Europeana EDM has been proposed.
 The study has been specifically focused on performing art cases due to their high complexity of modeling.
-In [19], an analysis of difficulties in modeling performing arts issues with an ontology has been presented.
-The analysis also highlighted some criticism to FRBRoo (that could be moved also to other models as well) about the modeling of both abstract plan for a performance and the several variations in its related instances-i.e., the real performances.
+In [Doty, 2013], an analysis of difficulties in modeling performing arts issues with an ontology has been presented.
+The analysis also highlighted some criticism to FRBRoo (that could be moved also to other models as well) about the modeling of both abstract plan for a performance and the several variations in its related instances -- i.e., the real performances.
 According to our analysis against ECLAP requirements, the FRBRoo has some limitations in modeling the full semantic related to the first performance (either of a work and of a production).
-One could associate to F31 performance a type "premier" partially solving the problem.
-Moreover, it seems to be impossible to associate the actor/ musician with the name of the character played or the name of the instrument played in a performance.
+One could associate to F31 Performance a type "premier" partially solving the problem.
+Moreover, it seems to be impossible to associate the Actor/Musician with the name of the character played or the name of the instrument played in a performance.
 Similarly to the previous aspect, the semantic description of content is limited to the association with a subject.
-The cases presented in [15] share same problems.
+The cases presented in [Doerr et al., 2013] share same problems.
 IPR support for modeling information into FRBR is limited to the formalization of a reference to licenses.
-Thus, the IPR Model has to be formalized in other manners.
+Thus the IPR Model has to be formalized in other manners.